Adverse Childhood Experience Response Team (ACERT)

 The Adverse Childhood Experience Response Team (ACERT) is a team of providers dedicated to reducing the effects on children who are exposed to violence and crime, specifically addressing prevention and intervention of adverse childhood experiences.* Through a targeted approach to identify families and children in need, ACERT works in conjunction with First Responder agencies by deploying a small team comprised of a crisis services advocate, family advocate, and police officer to speak to the family directly on the effects of trauma while helping children get connected to appropriate programs and services in the community. *Visit CDC.gov for more information

-LAUNCH (Linking Actions for Unmet Needs in Children’s Health) Manchester promotes positive behavioral health for NH’s families and young children through 8 years of age by building strong social and emotional skills in children as well as promoting positive physical and cognitive development by employing a growing cross-sector team focused on several priority areas: 1.
+LAUNCH Manchester (LAUNCH) promotes the overall health and wellbeing of children birth-8 and their families.
+LAUNCH utilizes a cross-sector team focused on several priority areas: 1.
 Improving access to high-quality early education and care; 2.
 Empowering families; 3.
 Identifying and mitigating the effects of Adverse Childhood Experiences; and 4.
 Improving access to health, behavioral health, and specialized medical services.
-LAUNCH Manchester uses evidence-based strategies and the expertise of community leadership serving children and families.
+These priority areas are supported by strong community partners, local leadership and the use of evidence-based strategies.

 Manchester Community Schools Project

 The Manchester Community Schools Behavioral Health Counselor (BHC) is responsible for providing direct mental health counseling and behavioral support to students including classroom observation, full mental health assessments with treatment and a behavior plan and support to school staff and families through ongoing implementation of trauma-informed schools.
 A trauma-informed school is ready to address students who express, through behavior, their need for support.